A Colorado-based startup wanted to redesign their first-generation IoT product for lower cost, larger volumes, and better performance.

 With some custom-designed software and an initial round of funding, Rachio had already put a revolutionary product on the market: a small, wall-mounted controller that works with existing electronic irrigation systems to make watering smarter and more efficient.

-More than just a handy way of turning sprinklers on and off, the WiFi-enabled Rachio system gives owners full control via a dedicated smartphone app and uses real-time local weather data to make watering in the rain a thing of the past.
+More than just a handy way of turning sprinklers on and off, the WiFi-enabled Rachio system gives owners full control via a dedicated smartphone app.
+The app uses real-time local weather data to make automated sprinklers wastefully watering in the rain a thing of the past.

 But as their product gained popularity, Rachio realized they needed to redesign if they wanted to scale up and head off potential competitors.
 Their founders approached Bresslergroup with a challenge to design Generation 2 with technical upgrades and a lower price point that is also easier to manufacture, install, and use.
 (Read our reasons why — and strategies for how — to go next gen.)